About this listing

 We have two other spaces listed here:

-(slightly less expensive, but with a shared bath)
+(slightly more expensive, but with a private bath)

 (only $10/night, but available only as an add-on to one of the other two spaces)